Government and contracted staff directly support managed isolation and quarantine.

 We’re committed to keeping our people and their whānau, loved ones and communities safe.

-Our workers are trained in infection prevention controls, have daily health checks and regular testing.
+Our workers are required to be vaccinated, trained in infection prevention controls, have daily health checks and regular testing.
 The following resources summarise the health and safety protocols in place to manage the risks for all our workers, as well as their families and communities.

 Information to support our people working in managed isolation and quarantine facilities in Aotearoa New Zealand.